 Selection of Depository(ies)

-The Superintendent shall notify the Board if a depository or depositories (up to 3) are to be selected with an effective date of July 1.
+The Superintendent shall notify the Board if a depository or depositories are to be selected with an effective date of July 1.

 Invitation to Bid

 The Superintendent shall recommend to the Board for its approval an invitation to bid for bank depository services.
 Following consideration of bids received, selection of depository(ies) to provide services will be placed on the Board agenda as an action item no later than the June Board meeting.